walchko/github-blog/source/blog/circuit-python/Adafruit-Micro-Controllers.md

+---
-# Adafruit Microcontrollers and Circuitpython
+title: Adafruit Microcontrollers and Circuitpython
+date: 20 Nov 2019
+---

 Adafruit's more advanced micro controllers come with a version of [MicroPython](http://micropython.org/) installed on them called